Online Worship FAQs

-Do I need an Adobe Connect or Zoom account to participate in the online meeting?
+Do I need a Zoom account to participate in the online meeting?

 No, you can join us for online worship without creating an account.
 You just need to click on the ‘join the meeting’ links above.

-What if I have never used Adobe Connect or Zoom before?
+What if I have never used Zoom before?

 How do I get the best out of my experience of online worship?